ttiny/deploy/README.md

 `branches` | string\|string[] | Enabled branches for the project.
 You can specify one or multiple branches.
 Commands on branches outside of this list will be ignored.
 The default is `*`, which means all branches are enabled.
 The [js-yaml](https://github.com/nodeca/js-yaml) `!!js/regexp` custom type can be used here.
 `vars` | mapping | A list of project specific variables.
 The same as in the root section but all names will only be available in the context of the project, not globally.
 `events` | mapping | A list of project specific event handlers.
 These are some commands that will be executed upon some event ([see bellow](#events)).
+`deps` | mapping | A list of project dependencies.
+These are some projects and their commands that will be executed as prerequisite for performing a command on the project ([see bellow](#dependencies)).
+Dependencies will be ignored if the `-deps` flag is not given.
 `repo` | mapping\|mapping[] | Repo configuration for the project.
 [See bellow](#repo-configuration).
 `image` | mapping\|mapping[] | Docker image configuration for the project.
 [See bellow](#docker-configuration).
 `pod` | mapping | Pod configuration for the project.
 [See bellow](#pod-configuration).

 ###### Variables
 Besides the [global variables](#variables) defined in the root of the configuration, the following variables will available in the scope of the project.

 Variable | Description